skibblenybbles/jquery-platinum/README.md

 The previous example on using multiple trackers with `$pt.analytics(...)` has a nicer syntax than `_gaq.push(...)`, but it doesn't save you very much typing.
-The good news is that `$pt.analytics(...)` also allows you to pass it multiple tracker names, so you can send the same commands to more than one tracker at the same time:
+The good news is that `$pt.analytics(...)` also allows you to specify multiple tracker names, so you can send the same commands to multiple trackers in one call, even with chaining:

 ```javascript
 // set up the trackers